brkwtz/witches-brew/README.md

 I use two spaces, no semi-colons, and generally prefer a less strict version of [NPM's funny coding style](https://docs.npmjs.com/misc/coding-style).
 My lint config is in [eslintrc.js](eslintrc.js).

+## Licensing
+This software is protected under the standard MIT License.